-This idea of a sustainable planet isn’t a radical humanitarian dream, but human continuity and multi-planetary progression is not inevitable.
+An idea of a planet using sustainable energy, and sustainable resources is inevitable, but human continuity and multi-planetary progression is not inevitable.

 The reality is that our planet is finite, and we’re consuming our natural resources at a poisonous and unsustainable rate.
-The human is threatened with an abrupt end, and we’re the authors.
+Howver, the human race may be living a story that is threatened with an abrupt end, and we’re not the authors.
 Looking outward, we should begin the exploration of a sustainable, interplanetary network of human life.
-Let’s start on Mars.
-This may be a drastic shift in thought, and in order to get there, it is vital to move towards a sustainable, and efficient grid of human behavior.
-What this really involves is a need to rethink our energy supply and consumption habits.
+We should start on Mars.
+This may be a drastic shift in thought for some, and in order to get there, it is vital to move towards a sustainable, and efficient grid of human behavior.

 In 1977, NASA sent Voyager 1 to begin the exploration of life outside of our planet and Solar System.
 This was less than 10 years after we landed humans on the Moon.
 With this momentum, it wasn’t far-fetched to believe that by the 2000’s we’d have personal flying vehicles, an efficient energy grid, and equal living rights for all.
 The titled scales of basic human need in 2017 raise a tattered red flag for change on the current state of the planet, and a stain on the human story.